-This section of large indoor house plants mainly originate from the rain forests in central and south America, where they climb trees reaching for light.
-Consequently these house plants require a sturdy support as some of the house plants in this section can grow up to at least 10ft if not pruned.
+This section of large indoor house plants showcases those that mainly originate from the rain forests in central and south America, where they climb trees reaching for the light.
+Consequently, these house plants require sturdy support as some of the house plants in this section can grow up to at least 10ft if not pruned.
 These plants make great house plants and are also quite straight forward to maintain.
 Even the novice plant keeper will achieve good results with these plants.
 Please note, the plant height is the overall height and includes pot.

 See also our plant care range of products to keep your plants looking great.

 Hoya Australis “Wax Vine” (1.2m column)£75.00 Add to basket